SvenGroot/Ookii.CommandLine.Cpp/docs/Subcommands.md

       overloads that take a [`usage_writer`][], and return [`std::nullopt`][].
 3. If [`run_command()`][run_command()_2] returned [`std::nullopt`][], it returns an error exit code using [`std::optional::value_or()`][].

-The [`command_manager::add_command()`][] method takes two arguments: the first is the name of the command, which is used to invoke it from the command line, and the second is the description of the command, used in the usage help.

 Check out the [tutorial](Tutorial.md) and the [subcommand sample](../samples/subcommand) for more detailed examples of how to create and use commands.